Comerica Inc at Barclays Global Financial Services Conference Tr

 Jason Michael Goldberg - Barclays Bank PLC, Research Division - MD & Senior Equity Analyst

-Thank you, Jason, and good morning, everyone.
-It's a pleasure to be here.
-Before we get started, I'd like to remind you that today's presentation may contain forward-looking statements.
-And in that regard, you should be mindful of the risks and uncertainties that can cause actual results to vary materially from expectations.
-I refer you to
+Well, thank you, Jason, and good afternoon, everyone.
+Before we get started, I'd like to remind you that today's presentation contains forward-looking statements.
+I'll refer you to Slide 2 for our safe harbor statement, which I incorporated in this presentation as well as our filings with the SEC for factors that could cause actual results to differ materially from expectations.
+Forward-looking statements speak only as the date of this presentation, and we undertake no obligation to update any forward-looking statements.
+Also, this presentation will reference non-GAAP measures.

 Comerica Inc at Barclays Global Financial Services Conference Transcript